mvolkmann/node-rest-demo/README.md

 ## Database

 This uses the PostgreSQL database.
-The DDL for creating tables and providing initial data is in server/ddl.sql.
+The DDL for creating tables and providing initial data is in `server/ddl.sql`.
 There are two tables.
-The "people" table stores data about people.
+The `people` table stores data about people.
-The "app_user" table stores data about users of this application.
+The `app_user` table stores data about users of this application.
-It is not named "user" because that is a reserved keyword in PostgreSQL.
+It is not named `user` because that is a reserved keyword in PostgreSQL.

 To perform database operations, begin by cd'ing to the `server` directory.

 To start the database server, enter `npm dbstart`.

 To stop the database server, enter `npm dbstop`.

-To create/recreate the tables with their initial data, enter `npm dbsetup`.
+To create or recreate the tables with their initial data, enter `npm dbsetup`.
+The initial data consists of six people, but not users.
+Users can be created by calling a REST service.

 To inspect the database using PostgreSQL interactive mode, enter `npm run dbi`.

 ## Server

 This uses Express to implement a server for REST services.

 To perform server operations, begin by cd'ing to the `server` directory.

 To start the server, enter `npm run start`.

-To start the server using load balancing across multiple instances, enter `npm run lb`.
+To start the server using load balancing across multiple instances on the same machine, enter `npm run lb`.

 To start the server in a way that causes it to restart automatically when code changes are detected, enter `npm run start-dev`.